See 4 stunning waterfalls and 5 hydroelectric dams on the mighty Missouri River on a weekend in Great Falls Montana.

 Black Eagle Falls and Dam

 The falls are about 25 feet high and 600 feet wide.
-For a closer look, visit Black Eagle Memorial Island Park at the bottom of the falls which you can reach from the north side of the Missouri River.
+For a closer look, visit Black Eagle Memorial Island Park at the bottom of the falls which can be reached from the north side of the Missouri River.

-In 1890 the first hydroelectric dam in Montana was built here.
+In 1890 Montana’s first hydroelectric dam was built here.
 The current structure, built on top of the first dam, opened in 1927.
 It is over 30 feet high and 780 feet long.

 The building of Black Eagle Dam and Rainbow Dam, just downstream, gave the city its nickname ‘Electric City’.